Arts & Humanities

 John Turner, Scott Community College

-Few of Shakespeare's works are better known or bloodier than MacBeth.
-We'll discuss why Shakespeare remains relevant today, view the recent Fassbender version, and have a discussion on the last day with the director and cast members of the Prenzie performance coming in April.
+Few of Shakespeare’s works are better known or bloodier than MacBeth. we’ll discuss why Shakespeare is so relevant today, view the recent Fassbender version, and have a discussion on the last day with the director and cast members of the Prenzie performance that will happen in January.
 Text available everywhere.

 |02|| Does Everybody Have a Price?|